microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/Update-MgBookingBusinessService.md

     - `[Recipients <String>]`:
   - `[Description <String>]`: A text description for the service.
   - `[DisplayName <String>]`: A service name.
+  - `[IsAnonymousJoinEnabled <Boolean?>]`:
   - `[IsHiddenFromCustomers <Boolean?>]`: True means this service is not available to customers for booking.
   - `[IsLocationOnline <Boolean?>]`: True indicates that the appointments for the service will be held online.
 Default value is false.
+  - `[LanguageTag <String>]`:
   - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in a service.
 If maximumAttendeesCount of the service is greater than 1, pass valid customer IDs while creating or updating an appointment.
 To create a customer, use the Create bookingCustomer operation.
   - `[Notes <String>]`: Additional information about this service.
   - `[PostBuffer <TimeSpan?>]`: The time to buffer after an appointment for this service ends, and before the next customer appointment can be booked.
   - `[PreBuffer <TimeSpan?>]`: The time to buffer before an appointment for this service can start.